 (1) Where a rate is imposed under section 60 or 61 in respect of a financial year the Commissioner shall assess the amount payable by way of rates under that section on and in relation to all land to which the rate applies and the rates so assessed are payable by the person who was the owner of the land at noon on the 30 June immediately preceding that financial year.

-(2) For the purposes of subsection (1) the Commissioner may, by one assessment, assess both the general rates payable on and in relation to land under section 60 and the zonal rate (if any) payable on and in relation to that land under section 61.
+(2) For the purposes of subsection (1) the Commissioner may, by one assessment, assess both the rates payable on and in relation to land under section 60 and the rate (if any) payable on and in relation to that land under section 61.

 (3) Rates assessed under section 60 or 61 shall, subject to this Act, be due and payable 30 days after the service by post of a notice of assessment.